 Platforms for Institutional Academic Planning Documents

-This is the most common question we get from higher education administrators and it deserves a direct answer.
+This is the single most common question we get from higher education administrators, and it's the topic search data shows people actively researching right now — so it deserves a direct, complete answer.

 What counts as an institutional academic planning document?